 If you are interested in learning about how to facilitate with LEGO® Serious Play® I would be gladly your tour guide.
-My approach is innovative.
-You will certainly learn a lot about LEGO® Serious Play® facilitation methods.
-You will also have lots of fun along the way, I promise! :o)
+We have discussed and co-authored this training approach with my friend Sean Blair as a Serious Work training offer.
+Our approach is innovative.
+You will certainly learn a lot about LEGO® Serious Play® facilitation techniques.
+It is training that allows you to facilitate a lot.
+You will also have lots of fun along the way.
+That is a promise! :o)

 My favorite work has always been in-house facilitation and in-house training.
 In-house training sessions have dual focus.